-Note: E-mailed assignments are not accepted, and failure of technology (computer/printer/internet issues) is not an excuse for failing to turn in work on time!
+Note: All assignments should be submitted on Canvas.
+Emailed assignments are not accepted, and failure of technology (computer/printer/internet issues) is not an excuse for failing to turn in work on time!

 - 4. Late Papers/Assignments.
 Students are responsible for turning in assignments by the assigned deadline, unless other arrangements have been made with me ahead of time.
 Work turned in after the given deadline will be considered late and will be penalized by ONE (1) letter grade for every day (Mon.-Sun.) it is late. - 5.
 Paper Maintenance Responsibilities.
 Save all work submitted in this course and please save all returned, graded, work until the semester is over. - 6.
 Academic Honesty and Definition of Plagiarism.
-As a University of Florida student, your performance is governed by the UF Student Honor Code.
-The Honor Code requires students to neither give nor receive unauthorized aid in completing all assignments.
-Violations of the Honor Code include cheating, plagiarism, bribery, and misrepresentation.
+As a University of Florida student, your performance is governed by the UF Student Conduct and Honor Codes.
+The Honor Codes require students to neither give nor receive unauthorized aid in completing all assignments Violations of the Honor Code include cheating, plagiarism, bribery, and misrepresentation.
+This class has a zero-tolerance policy for plagiarism and other forms of academic dishonesty.